jumpnow/jumpnowtek-site/_posts/2016-08-30-Qt5-and-QML-Development-with-the-Raspberry-Pi.md

 Make sure you have **SDKMACHINE** in `local.conf` set appropriately for the target workstation you plan on using the SDK.
 The SDK is self-contained and can be transferred to other machines.

+Setup the Yocto environment as normal

     scott@fractal:~$ source poky-krogoth/oe-init-build-env ~/rpi/build

+then build the SDK

     scott@fractal:~/rpi/build$ bitbake meta-toolchain-qt5

-When that completes, install the SDK by running the installation script.
+When that completes, copy and install the SDK on the machine you want to work from.
+It does not have to be the same machine you built it on.

-Yocto leaves the SDK in `${TMPDIR}/deploy/sdk`.
+The SDK installation script can be found in `${TMPDIR}/deploy/sdk`.

 In my `local.conf` I have **TMPDIR=/oe4/rpi/tmp-krogoth**, so the SDK installer can be found here